-- Establish and maintain an environment where children feel secure, are encouraged to talk, and are listened to and heard. - Ensure children know that there are trusted adults in the school who they can approach if they are worried. - Ensure that every effort is made to establish effective working relationships with parents, carers, and colleagues from other agencies. - Include opportunities in the RSHE curriculum for children to develop the skills they need to recognise and stay safe from abuse by: - Recognise and managing risks including online safety, radicalisation and extremism, sexual exploitation, child on child sexual violence and sexual harassment, the sharing of nude and semi -nude images which has replaced sexting. - Support the development of healthy relationships and awareness of domestic violence and abuse, recognising that Domestic Abuse can encompass a wide range of behaviours and may involve a single incident or a pattern of incidents.
+- Establish and maintain an environment where children feel secure, are encouraged to talk, and are listened to and heard. - Ensure children know that there are trusted adults in the school who they can approach if they are worried. - Ensure that every effort is made to establish effective working relationships with parents, carers, and colleagues from other agencies. - Include opportunities in the RSHE curriculum for children to develop the skills they need to recognise and stay safe from abuse by: - Recognise and manage risks including online safety, radicalisation and extremism, sexual exploitation, child on child sexual violence and sexual harassment, the sharing of nude and semi -nude images which has replaced sexting. - Support the development of healthy relationships and awareness of domestic violence and abuse, recognising that Domestic Abuse can encompass a wide range of behaviours and may involve a single incident or a pattern of incidents.
 That abuse can be, but is not limited to, psychological, physical, sexual, financial, or emotional harm and children can be victims of domestic abuse.
 They may see, hear, or experience the effects of abuse at home and/or suffer domestic abuse in their own intimate relationships (teenage relationship abuse).
-All of which can have a detrimental and long-term impact on their health, well-being, development, and ability to learn. - Developing healthy relationship and awareness of domestic violence and abuse which is linked to 'honour' such as female genital mutilation and forced marriage, bullying and child on child abuse - Recognising how pressure from others and safeguarding vulnerabilities can affect their behaviour. - Recognising the link between mental health, school attendance and children 'missing from education' and the impact on learning, progress and educational attainment - Knowing that as a school we will act swiftly to address any concerns related to serious violence, gang and knife crime or child on child sexual violence or sexual harassment incidents. - Ensuring our behaviour policy includes measures to prevent bullying, including cyberbullying, harmful online challenges, hoaxes, prejudice-based and discriminatory bullying and social media platforms and network is either included within the main Child protection policy or added as an appendix. - Maintain an on-line safety policy, which address statutory filtering and monitoring standards, which take into account remote learning, and use of mobile and smart technology and is reviewed regularly to take into account any new threats are either included within the main Child protection policy or added as an appendix. - KCSiE 2023 broadened the response required by school and safeguarding agencies to address any 'harm outside the home' also known as 'extra familial harm'.
-Schools are a place of protection and where children and young people can share concerns and seek support and are place of safety and where children and young people can form safe and trusted relationships.
-Through creating a whole school ethos and sharing good communication with safeguarding partners and services, children and young people can feel assured they will be listened to, heard, and offered support to enable them share sensitive information and strengthen their resilience.

-Schools are required to working together with parents, carers, and external services to form strong and trusted partnerships which can advocate trauma informed and trauma aware responses and where trusted relationships can be formed and go on to create safe places and spaces within the community, so children and young people know how to access a place of safety outside of the school environment if needed.
+All of which can have a detrimental and long-term impact on their health, well-being, development, and ability to learn. - Recognise how pressure from others and safeguarding vulnerabilities can affect their behaviour. - Developing healthy relationship and awareness of domestic violence and abuse which is linked to 'honour' such as female genital mutilation and forced marriage, bullying and child on child abuse. - Recognising the link between mental health, school attendance and children 'missing from education' and the impact on learning, progress and educational attainment - Knowing that as a school we will act swiftly to address any concerns related to serious violence, gang and knife crime or child on child sexual violence or sexual harassment incidents. - Ensuring our behaviour policy includes measures to prevent bullying, including cyberbullying, harmful online challenges, hoaxes, prejudice-based and discriminatory bullying and social media platforms and network is either included within the main Child protection policy or added as an appendix. - Maintain an on-line safety policy, which address statutory filtering and monitoring standards, which take into account remote learning, and use of mobile and smart technology and is reviewed regularly to take into account any new threats are added as an appendix. - Work in partnership with safeguarding agencies to address any 'harm outside the home' also known as 'extra familial harm' and create a culture where children and young people can share concerns, see school as a place of protection and where they can seek support and a place of safety and where children and young people can form safe and trusted relationships.
+Through creating a whole school ethos and sharing good communication with safeguarding partners and services, children and young people can feel assured they will be listened to, heard, and offered support to enable them share sensitive information and strengthen their resilience. - We acknowledge the importance of working together with parents, carers, and external services to form strong and trusted partnerships which can advocate trauma informed and trauma aware responses and where trusted relationships can be formed and go on to create safe places and spaces within the community, so children and young people know how to access a place of safety outside of the school environment if needed.